WorkplaceX/workplacex.github.io/README.md

 See a live example at: [http://demo.WorkplaceX.com](http://demo.workplacex.com)

 WorkplaceX Business Application can also be embedded into any web page.
-It looks like this (Beta Release):
+See also: [EmbeddedApplication](https://github.com/WorkplaceX/Framework/wiki/Embedded-Application) It looks like this (Beta Release):

 <hr/>